NikKowPHP/social-brain/chapters/chapter-12.md

     *   *"Okay, given that pressure, how can we make sure everyone gets to contribute their ideas?"*

 This protocol transforms a dreaded confrontation into a structured, safe, and productive negotiation.

 ---

+Maria had repaired the conflict with Mark, but a new, more dangerous threat was emerging.
+A key stakeholder from another department, David, seemed intent on sabotaging the Phoenix Project for his own political gain.
+Maria was about to learn that not all difficult conversations are in good faith.
+Some are battles that require a different set of tools.

+---
 > ### **Emergency Protocol: The Hijack**